-Over the years there’s been talk of a High Atlas crossing in 100-km span between the MH12 Demnate backroad (above) and MH1 via Agoudal.
-The 4000-m ridge of the Mgoun massif separates them.
+Over the years there was talk of a High Atlas crossing in 100-km span between the MH12 Demnate backroad (above) and MH1 via Agoudal.
+The 4000-m ridge of the Mgoun massif separated them.

 There are trekking trails which probably could be threaded together on a light bike, but now Moroccan road builders have completed what I’ve dubbed ‘MH19‘, a route usable in any vehicle as long as conditions allow.
 I heard about it too late to describe fully in the 2017 edition, although it is mapped on page 110 (below left).

-1. Fork right, off the road at the top end of Alemdoun village for Ouzighimte, (aka: El Mrabitine).
+1. Fork right, off the road at the top end of Alemdoun village for the old route through the gorge, or stay on the tarmac over the pass.
 Southbound, just east of Tabant turn right (south) over the ford for the easy 17-km climb to the Ait Imi pass.

 2. Have a 200km fuel range.